River Runners is open for the 2017 rafting season

 Planning a Colorado whitewater rafting trip?
 River Runners is open seven days a week from 9 am to 5 pm MST.
 Call 800-723-8987 to speak with a reservation specialist or book online 24 hours a day.

-Another high-water year for Colorado’s Arkansas River
+Another high-water year in Colorado

 Low flows in April and early May